status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 ## Simple metrics

-The easiest way to see metrics concerning your validator / node is to build the beacon node with the `NIMFLAGS="-d:insecure"` flag.
-For example, to enable metrics for a `medalla` validator, run:
+The easiest way to see metrics concerning your validator / node is to build the beacon node with the `NIMFLAGS="-d:insecure"`:

 ```
 make NIMFLAGS="-d:insecure" nimbus_beacon_node